hurwitzlab/biosys-analytics/lectures/03-unix-exercises/unix-exercises.md

 The first example puts STDERR into a file called "err" and lets STDOUT print to the terminal.
 The second example captures STDOUT into a file called "out" while STDERR goes to "err."

-**NB**: Sometimes a program will complain about things that you cannot fix, e.g., `find` may complain about file permissions that you don't care about.
+NB: Sometimes a program will complain about things that you cannot fix, e.g., `find` may complain about file permissions that you don't care about.
 In those cases, you can redirect STDERR to a special filehandle called `/dev/null` where they are forgotten forever -- kind of like the "memory hole" in 1984.

 ```
-find / -name my-file.txt 2>/dev/null
+$ find / -name my-file.txt 2>/dev/null
 ```

 ## Count "oo" words